dotnet/iot/Documentation/creating-new-release.md

 # Creating new .NET IoT release

-This is a list of steps which need to happen in order to create new package version of .NET IoT.
+This is a list of steps which need to happen in order to release new version of .NET IoT.

 **This document is meant only for maintainers as special permissions might be required**